Week 4 : Two-Sample t-tests

 The variable is defined within the formula box below the name definitions.
 We want to compute the average accuracy across all 12 faces so we can add the formula to compute that into the box.

-The formula should add all the columns together and divide the result by 12 (the total number of faces).
-Make sure that all the additions are grouped by parentheses! otherwise Jamovi will only divide the final value by 12 and add it to the others.
-This is an example of BODMAS - Brackets, Of, Division/Multiplication, Addition/Subtraction that you might have covered in maths in school. talk to your tutor to make sure that this step makes sense.
+MEAN will add all the columns together and divide the result by 12 (the total number of faces).
+Make sure that all the columns are grouped by parentheses! otherwise Jamovi will only divide the final included in a comma separated list within the parentheses.

 The formula should look something like this, I’ve removed some faces to simplify the visualisation.
 You should include them all.